grafana/loki/cmd/migrate/README.md

 **WARNING: THIS TOOL IS NOT WELL TESTED, ALWAYS MAKE BACKUPS AND TEST ON LESS IMPORTANT DATA FIRST!**

-This is sort of a bare minimum code hooked directly into the store interfaces within Loki.a
+This is sort of a bare minimum code hooked directly into the store interfaces within Loki.

 Two stores are created, a source store and dest store.